 The landfill site is located in a relatively undeveloped area generally remote from residential property.
 The setting for the landfill features relatively flat topography with desert vegetative cover.
 The City's old closed-out landfill and City-owned property borders the landfill to the northwest.
 Undeveloped desert landscape borders the landfill on the remaining sides.
 A buffer zone of at least 50 feet wide and, in most areas, several hundred feet wide, surrounds the property.
 The nearest residence is located approximately 350 feet away from the permit boundary on the south side of the facility.
 Refer to the Land Use Map on Figure I/II-7.1 located in Parts I/II.
+If the Executive Director determines that additional screening is necessary, it will be provided.

-33.0 Contaminated Water Discharge
+33.0 CONTAMINATED WATER DISCHARGE